 One form of spinal surgery is known as open spine surgery.
 Research suggests that these surgeries are very high risk with very low success rates.
-Adverse side effects include long painful recovery times and damage to skin, muscle, ligaments, bone, blood vessels, nerves and normal disc tissues.
+Adverse side effects include long, painful recovery times, and damage to the skin, muscle, ligaments, bone, blood vessels, nerves, and normal disc tissues.
 In general, you get weakening of the spine by damaging all of its supporting structures.
 Open spine surgery causes scarring of tissue and should be considered the surgery of last resort.
-The reason for open surgery complications is due to the fact that they use an MRI to find were your problem is.
-MRI’s have very poor resolution and quite often don’t pick up the lesion.
-Even though open spine surgery is risky there are cases where it is warranted.
-If you have severe structural problems due to trauma or a congenital defect you might require the internal placement of pins, screws or other hardware.
+The reason for open surgery complications is due to the fact that they use an MRI to find where your problem is.
+MRI’s have a very poor resolution and quite often don’t pick up the lesion.
+Even though open spine surgery is risky, there are cases where it is warranted.
+If you have severe structural problems due to trauma or a congenital defect you might require the internal placement of pins, screws, or other hardware.
 Obviously, open surgery is necessary.
-Talk with your personal injury lawyer before you make a decision.

-Advances in medical procedures are moving away from invasive therapies such as the open spine surgery to relatively noninvasive treatments.
+Advances in medical procedures are moving away from invasive therapies such as open spine surgery to relatively non-invasive treatments.
 There are many different surgeries that are classified as minimally invasive and make use of vastly different therapies.
 It is important to learn the differences so that you can make the right decision for your particular case.
-Check with your physician to see if the AccuraScope procedures are right for you.
-Your experienced personal injury lawyer should be able to provide initial information on these procedures to get you started.
+As always, check with your physician to see if the AccuraScope procedures are right for you.

-If you’ve been in an accident and suffered a brain/spinal injury that was caused by the carelessness of another person, you should contact an experienced Ohio personal injury lawyer at the Chester Law Group in Ohio.
-This Personal injury law firm is experienced in vehicle accidents involving spinal/brain injuries and can guide you through a personal injury settlement.
+If you’ve been in an accident and suffered a brain/spinal injury that was caused by the carelessness of another person, you must immediately contact an experienced personal injury lawyer.
+Personal injury law firms are experienced in vehicle accidents involving spinal/brain injuries and can guide you through a personal injury settlement.

-Your Ohio injury lawyer will guide you every step of the way.
-Call the personal injury lawyers at Chester Law Group today to get the help you want from people that you can trust at 800-218-4243.
+Call the personal injury lawyers at Chester Law Group today at 800-218-4234, and get the help you want from people that you can trust.